keewenaw/dvwa-guide-2019/low/Challenge 04: File Inclusion.md

 <h3><b>Local File Inclusion</b></h3>

-The challenge objective already told us where the five quotes are: <b>../hackable/flags/fi.php</b>.
+The objective already told us where the five quotes are: <b>../hackable/flags/fi.php</b>.
 Let's start there, by passing in that exact path to the <b>page</b> parameter.

 <b>http&#58;//dvwa/dvwa/vulnerabilities/fi/?page=../hackable/flags/fi.php</b>